 - One of the earliest versions of Drupal known as Drupal core was formulated with basic content management features.

-- It is adequate because it is sophisticated enough application programming interface for developers while having easy installation steps and administration that require no particular programming skills.
+- It is adequate because it is sophisticated enough application programming interface for developers while having easy installation steps and the administration that require no particular programming skills.

 - Data abstraction can also be ensured under Drupal.
 Newer versions of Drupal enable the user to use PHP data objects to abstract the database so that the developer no longer need to use SQL queries.